akamai/cli-property-manager/README.md

 5. Verify that the updates made it to all environments in the pipeline:
 `akamai pd lstat -p <pipelineName>`

+# Advanced Use Cases

+# Reuse secure edge hostnames
+When you first create a pipeline and run the akamai pd save command, it saves your pipeline and validates your pipeline’s configuration.
+In addition, this command creates edge hostnames for you, if the value of the  edgeHostnameId is null in the hostnames.json file.

+Promotional Deployment can only create non-secure (HTTP) edge hostnames.
+If you want to use a secure (HTTPS) edge hostname with your pipeline, you can add an existing secure edge hostname to your hostnames.json file.
+You can also create a new one in Property Manager and add it to your hostnames.json file.
+Just be aware that it might take a while before the system sees the new secure edge hostname.

+# Parallel development with property snippets

+The Promotional Deployment CLI retrieves your configuration locally and breaks it into a series of property snippets.
+These can be found under the ‘templates’ directory inside your pipeline directory structure.

+Property snippets are client-side <includes> that enable different teams or developers to own different parts of the configuration file.
+By default, a configuration file is broken into pre-defined snippets but you can add, remove, and modify as needed.

+Adding a new snippet
+Assume you are looking to add a new snippet Catalog.json owned by your Catalog team.
+This team is looking to control timeouts for the Catalog App within your organization.
+This requires the following two steps:

+1. Have a Catalog.json file ready and set permissions so only the Catalog team can modify this.
+The JSON snippet for this will be:

+       {
+       "name": "Catalog",
+       "children": [],
+       "behaviors": [
+            {
+               "name": "timeout",
+               "options": {
+               	"value": "5s"
+               } } ],
+       "criteria": [
+            {
+               "name": "path",
+               "options": {
+            	   "matchOperator": "MATCHES_ONE_OF",
+            	   "values": [
+                   	   "/catalog/*"
+            	   ],
+            	   "matchCaseSensitive": false
+               } } ],
+       "criteriaMustSatisfy": "all"
+       }

+2. Include this snippet in the main.json file found in your Snippets directory using “#include:Catalog.json”

+As a best practice, the Catalog team works on this Snippet locally and copies it over the Snippets directory whenever a new change is ready.
+This unblocks other teams from deploying live changes.
+Once copied over, the team validates the syntax for any new change using ‘akamai pd save -p <pipeline_name> -e <environment_name>

+The ‘children’ section of the main.json file can be used to add, remove, and control the order in which Snippets are executed.
+Sub-snippets can also be worked on by leveraging a ‘children’ section in individual include files.
+In our example above, the Catalog.json file can include a SubCatalog.json file with path match set to “/catalog/subcatalog/*”

+# Working with Advanced and Read-Only Behaviors
+If you want to use a configuration with advanced behaviors as a template, you need to convert all advanced behaviors to Custom Behaviors before creating the pipeline.
+If you want to use a configurations with read-only behaviors as a template, this needs to be unlocked before creating your pipeline.

 # Notice